coderefinery/reproducible-research/_episodes/04-dependencies.md

 ---
 layout: episode
-title: "Recording dependencies and environments"
+title: "Recording dependencies"
-teaching: 20
+teaching: 15
 exercises: 0
 questions:
   - How can we communicate different versions of software dependencies?
-  - How to capture the software environment of a computational experiment?
-objectives:
-  - Get a basic idea of how virtualization tools can be used to capture research software environments.
 keypoints:
-  - Capturing software dependencies is a must.
+  - Capturing software dependencies is a must for reproducibility.

 ---